All Summer Long (Kid Rock song): Chart performance

 "All Summer Long" was Kid Rock's fourth song to chart on the Billboard Hot 100, becoming his third top-40 hit on the Hot 100 and the biggest solo hit of his career.
 It reached number 23 on the Hot 100 based solely on airplay, since Kid Rock had not made his catalog available for legal digital download at the time (therefore, the song received no digital sales).
 It also became a pop crossover hit, reaching the top 10 on the Mainstream Top 40 chart.
 "All Summer Long" has also reached the top 10 on Billboard's Adult Top 40.

 The song was Kid Rock's third entry on the Billboard Hot Country Songs chart, after "Picture" and "Single Father" in 2003, reaching number four to become his first top-20 and top-10 single on that chart.
 It was a moderate hit on American rock radio, peaking at number 17 on the Mainstream Rock Tracks chart and number 38 on the Modern Rock Tracks chart.
 The song has sold 943,000 copies in the US as of April 2016.

-"All Summer Long" is Kid Rock's first international hit as well.
-In the United Kingdom, the song peaked atop the UK Singles Chart on the week of August 2, 2008, which was its only week at number one.
-In the rest of Europe, the song was available as a physical and digital release and topped the charts of Ireland, Austria, Germany, the Netherlands, and Switzerland.
+In the United Kingdom, "All Summer Long" peaked atop the UK Singles Chart on the week of August 2, 2008.
+In the rest of Europe, the song was available as a physical and digital release; it topped the charts of Ireland, Austria, Germany, the Netherlands, and Switzerland.
+In Austria, it was the most successful song of 2008.
 It reached the top five in Flanders, Norway, and Sweden.
 In addition, it topped the European Hot 100 Singles chart for four weeks, ending 2008 as Europe's eighth-most-successful single.
 In Australia, the song was his first top-10 hit and number-one single, while in New Zealand, the song peaked at number three.